 - any new policy/organisational changes - draws upon learning needs analysis and the findings of audits and evaluation.
-These should be used to prioritise knowledge and understanding of problematic areas or gaps which the organisation has identified need to be addressed, if currency of knowledge and skills in relation to the identified areas are to be effective.
+These should be used to prioritise knowledge and understanding on problematic areas or gaps which the organisation has identified which need to be addressed, if currency of knowledge and skills in relation to the identified areas are to be effective.

-Where there have not been any substantial programme content changes, then organisations should consider how they use pre-assessment as a mechanism for checking current competence.
+Where there have not been any substantial programme content changes, then organisations should consider how they use pre-assessment as a mechanism for checking the currency of knowledge and understanding.

 Likewise, the methods for delivery of any refresher training should be considered for ways in which it can be delivered flexibly.
-There may not always be a requirement for formal classroom-based attendance.
+There may not always be a requirement for formal classroom based attendance.